QuentinRa/blog.quentinra.dev/it/networking/protocols/index.md

 ### 🔓 Telnet - 23 (TCP)

-No encryption neither for the credentials or the data exchanged.
+No encryption neither for the credentials nor the data exchanged.

 ```bash
 $ telnet IP port